carolemieux/afl-rb/README.md

 An AFL extension to increase code coverage by targeting rare branches.
 FairFuzz has a particular advantage on programs with highly nested structure (packet analyzers, xmllint, programs compiled with [laf-inte](https://lafintel.wordpress.com/), etc).
 AFL is written and maintained by Michal Zalewski <lcamtuf@google.com>; FairFuzz extension by Caroline Lemieux <clemieux@cs.berkeley.edu>.

+Our paper on FairFuzz was [published in ASE 2018](http://www.carolemieux.com/fairfuzz-ase18.pdf).

 ## Summary